 Seasons four to six, and most of seven, are arguably the best scripted seasons in any Star Trek series.
 By this time, the entire cast is rounded out and free to explore their separate arcs.
 Additionally, Lt.
 Commander Worf joins the crew and his character sees growth and dimension like he had never seen on TNG.

 As for the series development, the battle between the Dominion and Star Fleet is not only unprecedented but epic in scale.
 This is not only due to the excellent writing, but because the show plays on a creative decision that differentiates it from earlier Trek series (and was always TNG’s biggest fault) – there is no reset button.
 Each episode builds on the last, which makes binge watching this middle stretch of DS9 a real breeze compared to the first few seasons.

-Whereas other Trek series have always pursued complex answers to even harder questions of what it means to be man, it had always held a more static approach when it came to questions of war and peace – its heroes and villains (though three dimensional) where always clearly set on their side of the board.
+Whereas other Trek series have always pursued complex answers to even harder questions of what it means to be man, it had always held a more static approach when it came to questions of war and peace – its heroes and villains (though three dimensional) where always clearly set on their side of the board with the exception of the Trek-cliche of making what appeared to be the predator actually be the prey.
 DS9 delves deep into these very issues and for the bulk of the series offers no clear solutions and no clear heroes.

 To conclude, Deep Space Nine is worth a first watch if you had brushed it off as just another “morality tale and techno-babble Trek series”, and a reviewing if you want to be amazed but how well it has aged and how much it reflects the world in which we live today.

 Follow me on Twitter by clicking here.

 Follow me on Facebook at The Bridge Point by clicking here.

 Read my thoughts on Brazilian race politics here.